 Increasing evidence suggests that pregnant women would benefit from taking omega-3 (docosahexaenoic acid).
 Crucial for brain functioning, this essentially fatty acid is a substantial component of our brain matter indicating that healthy neurological development depends upon adequare sources of DHA.
 In the last, oily deep water fish were the obvious place to get DHA from.
 Wild salmon, char and mackerel have a naturally high level of omega oils.
 But with increasing toxicity in our ocean life, is there an easier, safer way to get adequate DHA supplementation.
 The answer is yes, from the algae which the fish feed on, and which is where they draw their own supplies of essential oil.
+Algae offers the ultimate vegetarian Omega 3 supplement and, since it’s not produced in the ocean, completely safe.

 Is Algal Oil as effective as Fish Oil for delivering high quality DHA?